-- Induction Training this is mandatory and should include:

-- the Child Protection Policy;

-- the Positive Behaviour Policy;

-- the Staff Code of Conduct;

-- Whistleblowing Procedures

-- o the safeguarding response to children who go missing from education; and

-- the role of the designated safeguarding lead, including the identity of the designated safeguarding lead and any deputies (see KCSIE, 2019). - DSLs attend training at least every two years; and in addition to formal training, their knowledge and skills should be refreshed at regular intervals through e-bulletins and meting other DSLs; they will also undertake Prevent awareness training - All other staff will receive regular safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - Safer Recruitment training is available to all relevant staff and trustees who are involved in the recruitment process.
+- Induction Training this is mandatory and should include: - o the Child Protection Policy, including mental health and wellbeing - the Positive Behaviour Policy; - the Staff Code of Conduct; - Whistleblowing Procedures - o the safeguarding response to children who go missing from education; and - the role of the designated safeguarding lead, including the identity of the designated safeguarding lead and any deputies (see KCSIE, 2020). - DSLs attend training at least every two years; and in addition to formal training, their knowledge and skills should be refreshed at regular intervals through e-bulletins and meting other DSLs; they will also undertake Prevent awareness training - All other staff will receive regular safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All new staff and regular volunteers will receive appropriate safeguarding information during induction and be made aware of the systems with school - All staff must ensure that they have read and understood KCSIE (2020) Part One and staff working directly with children should also read Annex A - All staff need to understand the impact mental health problems may have on all aspects of safeguarding, including the relevance of Adverse Childhood Experiences (ACEs) - Safer Recruitment training is available to all relevant staff and trustees who are involved in the recruitment process.

-4. ADVICE TO STAFF

-Staff must adopt the following procedures but it is understood that where it may not be possible to implement them for various reasons, professional judgment will be necessary.
+4. ADVICE TO STAFF Staff must adopt the following procedures but it is understood that where it may not be possible to implement them for various reasons, professional judgment will be necessary.